Weecha/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 3. f the path be beautiful, let us not ask where it leads
 4. Create a script that lists environment variables.
 5. Local variables
+6. Local variable- > Create a script that creates a new local variable.